 Ground machine frames: inspect all grounds for mechanical strength adequacy.

-Insulate welder from work piece and ground, particularly from wet area.
+Insulate welder from workpiece and ground, particularly from the wet areas.

-Don’t touch electrically “hot” parts or electrode or electrically live parts.
+Don’t touch electrically “hot” parts or electrodes or electrically live parts.

 Always inspect the electrode holder before turning the welder on.

 When working at height, use a safety harness.